opensafely/documentation/docs/system-integration.md

 ## Audience

-This page is aimed at:
+This page is aimed at people who want to run their own installation of OpenSAFELY as a proof-of-concept trial prior to integrating into the live system.

+These people are likely to have one of the following professional roles:

 * software developers
 * clinical data providers
 * system integrators

-who want to run their own installation of OpenSAFELY as a proof-of-concept trial prior to integrating into the live system.

 ### Assumed knowledge